-ERC Co-chair and CEO of Providence Advisors Limited, Kenwood Kerr, and a Non-Executive Director of Equity Bank And Trust Bahamas Limited, said that the Committee’s recommendations could have a significant impact on the nation’s economy.
+ERC Co-chair and CEO of Providence Advisors Limited, Kenwood Kerr, and a Non-Executive Director of Equity Bank Bahamas Limited, said that the Committee’s recommendations could have a significant impact on the nation’s economy.

 “This report is the culmination of the efforts of dozens of Bahamians representing every major sector,” he said.

 “Experts and non-expert engaged citizens volunteered hundreds of hours to help us chart the course for our economic recovery.
 Every sector in this country is impacted.”

 ERC members met weekly as a general body and worked closely together on cross-functional teams divided into 10 sub-committees with a focus on different areas of the economy.

 The sub-committees reviewed over 300 external recommendations submitted by members of the public and consulted with over 60 companies and organizations.
 The end-result of this process was the 163 recommendations organized under the four themes of Resiliency, Dynamism, Inclusivity, and Sustainability.